Before the exam begins

 Get detailed with the main definitions as the subject is theory based.

 Once your concepts are clear Mathematics is a high-scoring subject.
-Do not panic it; in its place, start practicing.
+Do not panic it; in its place, start practising.
 You will slowly start developing interest.

 Calculations can be lengthy and time-consuming.
 Prepare to attain both quickness and accurateness and be cautious of the small mistakes that you ever so often make.